dilshankarunarathne/design-patterns/README.md

 all the design patterns in the world.
 There are other undocumented or less popular design patterns.

-These design patterns helps us
+These design patterns help us